 |Oracle NetSuite||No||Yes||Requires bundle 3.2.0 or later|

-Manually setting the Books Closed date in Bill.com
+Manually set the Books Closed Date in Bill.com

-To manually set the books closed date, an Administrator or a user with manage company permissions will:
+To manually set the Books Closed Date in Bill.com, you'll need to be an Administrator or a user with permissions to manage company.

 - Select the Books Closed Date